-Personality: Our personality (the academic 5-factor version) predicts another 15% - 20% of potential but more importantly creates fit (or lack of fit) with certain situations.
-There are elements of personality that give you the detail orientation necessary for quality financial analysis or the creative thinking that delivers stunning advertising graphics.
+- Intelligence: We know that our individual intelligence determines how fast we learn and how fast we process and apply information.
+It's the largest predictor of success in any situation and it can explain up to about 33% of why we succeed. - Personality: Our personality (the academic 5-factor version) predicts another 15% 25% of potential but more importantly creates fit (or lack of fit) with certain situations.
+There are elements of personality that give you the detail orientation necessary for quality financial analysis or the creative thinking that delivers stunning advertising campaigns.

 Those two traits are the foundation for individual performance.
 Everything else is secondary and affected by those factors.

-For example, everyone can learn a new behavior but if that behavior isn't consistent with your core personality then it will take significant effort and repeated practice to master.
-And, your underlying personality may still guide your behaviors no matter how much effort you put into changing them.9 our personality and intelligence are the capabilities and behaviors that we learn over time.
+For example, everyone can learn a new behavior but if that behavior isn't consi tent with your core personality then it will take significant effort and repeated practice to master.
+And, your underlying personality will still guide your behaviors no matter how much effort you put into changing them.

+2. What we've practiced: On top of our personality and intelligence are the capabilities and behaviors that we learn over time.
 These come primarily from our career experiences and the more we practice them, the more dominant they become.
-For example, if your career has focused on turning around distressed businesses then you've likely built strong capabilities in financial analysis, operations management, organization design and some other select areas.
+If your career has focused on turning around distressed businesses then you've likely built strong capabilities in financial analysis, operations management, organization design and other select areas.